Expat Essentials

 Find a good salon.

 We have Suus, but she’s so busy, it’s difficult to get an appointment.
 So, don’t wait till you need a stylist to start looking.
+And by the way, I have a 2:30 with her this afternoon that I cannot forget.

 Find a good bank

-When I was a kid, I needed to get some money in the days before ATMs, so I went to a French bank only to find it had an impregnable fortress with armed guards at the door.
+When I was a kid, I needed to get some money in the days before ATMs, so I went to a French bank only to find it was an impregnable fortress with armed guards at the door.
 I had to explain to the guards what I wanted.
 Banking here is not like in the U.S. You rarely go to a physical bank, and there are no such things as bank branches.
 But, to start the process of getting a long-term visa in the Netherlands, you have to open a bank account at a Dutch bank.
 Several conventional banks, such as ABN Amro, are pretty expat-friendly.
 There are also a million fintech companies offering virtual banking services such as N26 and Revolut.

 Also, compared to the U.S., most of Europe uses chip cards/debit cards.
 In some places, it’s impossible to use cash and European groceries typically DO NOT take American credit cards.